-UML Classes which themselves or any of their ancestor classes (i.e. a direct UML Generalization, UML Generalization, etc.) have an "identifiable" or "versionedIdentifiable" UML Stereotype assigned shall not have a "datatype" UML Stereotype assigned to themselves or their ancestor classes.
+UML Classes which themselves or any of their ancestor classes (i.e. a direct UML Generalization, UML Generalization of its UML Generalization, etc.) have an "identifiable" or "versionedIdentifiable" UML Stereotype assigned shall not have a "datatype" UML Stereotype assigned to themselves or their ancestor classes.